henry2004y/vlasiator_manual/menu8.md

 ## VLSV Writing Bug

-The VLSV library has a file writing bug with OpenMPI4.
+The VLSV library has a [file writing bug](https://github.com/fmihpc/vlasiator/issues/698) with OpenMPI4.
+This happens even for serial runs as long as the code is compiled with MPI.
 Current workaround it to set

 ```bash
 export OMPI_MCA_io=^ompio